tabalinas/jssocials/README.md

 A boolean or "inside" specifying whether and how to show share count.
 Also accepts function returning `true|false|"inside"` depending on the screen width for adaptive rendering.
 Read more in [Adaptiveness](#adaptiveness) section.

+#### shareIn : `"blank"|"popup"|"self"`
+> version added: 1.2

+A string specifying the name of sharing strategy.
+All strategies are stored in the registry `jsSocials.shareStrategy`.

+There are 3 built-in sharing strategies:

+**blank** - share in the new browser tab
+**popup** - share in the new browser popup window **self** - share in the same browser tab

+Custom sharing strategies can be added to registry `jsSocials.shareStrategy`.
+Find more in [Custom Share Strategy](#custom-share-strategy) section.

 #### on :`Object`
 > version added: v1.0